-The Second Amended 2013 Plan authorizes the grant of both incentive options and nonqualified options, both of which are exercisable for shares of our common stock, although incentive options may only be granted to our employees and those of our subsidiaries.
+The Third Amended 2013 Plan authorizes the grant of both incentive options and nonqualified options, both of which are exercisable for shares of our common stock, although incentive options may only be granted to our employees and those of our subsidiaries.
 The Administrator will determine the option price at which a participant may exercise an option.
-The option price must be no less than

-100% of the fair market value per share of our common stock on the date of grant, or 110% of the fair market value with respect to incentive options granted to an employee who owns stock representing more than 10% of the total voting power of all classes of our stock (except for certain options assumed or substituted in a merger or other transaction where the option price is adjusted in accordance with applicable tax regulations).
+The option price must be no less than 100% of the fair market value per share of our common stock on the date of grant, or 110% of the fair market value with respect to incentive options granted to an employee who owns stock representing more than 10% of the total voting power of all classes of our stock (except for certain options assumed or substituted in a merger or other transaction where the option price is adjusted in accordance with applicable tax regulations).
 Unless an individual award agreement provides otherwise, the option price must be paid in the form of cash or cash equivalent.
-In addition, except where prohibited by the Administrator or applicable laws, rules, and regulations, payment also may be made by: (a) delivery of shares of common stock owned by the participant; (b) shares of common stock withheld upon exercise; (c) delivery of written notice of exercise to us and delivery to a broker of written notice of exercise and irrevocable instructions to deliver promptly to us the amount of sale or loan proceeds to pay the option price; (d) such other payment methods as may be approved by the Administrator and which are acceptable law; or (e) any combination of these methods.
+In addition, except where prohibited by the Administrator or applicable laws, rules, and regulations, payment also may be made by: (a) delivery of shares of common stock withheld upon exercise; (c) delivery of written notice of exercise to us and delivery to a broker of written notice of exercise and irrevocable instructions to deliver promptly to us the amount of sale or loan proceeds to pay the option price; (d) such other payment methods as may be approved by the Administrator and which are acceptable under applicable law; or (e) any combination of these methods.
 Subject to the minimum vesting restrictions for employees, the Administrator will determine the terms and conditions of an option and the period or periods during which, and conditions pursuant to which, a participant may exercise an option.
 The option term may not exceed ten years (or five years with respect to incentive stock options granted to an employee who possesses more than 10% of the total combined voting power of all classes of our stock).
-Options are generally subject to certain restrictions on exercise if the participant terminates employment or service unless an award agreement or the Administrator provides otherwise.
+Options are generally subject to certain restrictions on exercis